 Have you made my 4-Ingredient Guacamole recipe?
 If so, you know I don't mess around with a good dip.
 This smooth and creamy edamame dip is no different (seriously, it's SO good!).

-And while I do love cooking with avocado, it's fun to change things up and still get a fun green color from other foods, like edamame.
-Plus, edamame is a good source of protein and fiber which will help you feel full longer.
+While I love cooking with avocado, it's fun to change things up and still get a fun green color from other foods, like edamame.
+Plus, edamame contains protein and fiber which will help you feel full longer.

 Jump to: